MisanthropicBit/neotest-busted/README.md

 ## Running from the command line

-While neotest-busted itself does not support this, there are several ways to run your tests from the command line.
+There are several ways to run your tests from the command line.

 > [!WARNING]
 > Running busted with neovim as the lua interpreter means that the same neovim